vincent912/SemanticSearch2020/README.md

 SemanticSearch2020
 ================
-July 15, 2020
+Updated: July 15, 2020
 -------------

 The functionality of the search tool on [Mist's documenation](https://www.mist.com/documentation) page currently uses some form of keyword searches that fails to return relevant search results.
 For example, when I enter into the search bar "AP Upgrades" and look at the [results](https://www.mist.com/?s=AP+upgrades), the search tool does not return the page titled [AP Upgrades](https://www.mist.com/documentation/ap-upgrades/).

 This project creates a better search tool that finds the semantics of a query and finds the results that have the closest meaning to the search.
-More details on the motivation for the project can be found in the project_motivation.pdf file.
+More details on the motivation for the project can be found in the `project_motivation.pdf` file.

 Overview
 -----------